 My overall user experience with Jazz was good.
 They have the best network coverage and affordable prices.
 Please Jazz stop lying to costumers, this is so NOT how I remember Pakistani hospitality!

-In January and July 2022 I spent a week in Karachi and for the sake of comparing I wanted a Telenor prepaid sim card.
+In 2023 I spent a week in Karachi and for the sake of comparing I wanted a Telenor prepaid sim card.
 Well.
 I can tell you that was NOT a good idea.
 I was simply disappointed by the internet data speed and the overall signal/connection in the city.
 Often it said there was a 4G connection, but my phone said 'no internet connection'.
 Next time I will definitely get a Jazz prepaid sim card again for my trip to Pakistan.

 I hope all the above tips for buying a sim card in Pakistan were helpful.
 Please let me know if you have any more questions regarding sim cards in Pakistan or traveling in Pakistan in general.

 Want to be fuelled by wanderlust and especially Pakistan travel tips and ideas then check out my Instagram account @traveltomtom.
 You will find endless places to visit in Pakistan as I have more or less crossed the whole country by now.
 There is also still my journey to visit every country in the world.

 Leave me a comment below and I am more than happy to assist you.
 Also write me your own experiences below to help other people traveling to Pakistan finding the best sim card for their trip.

 Some links in this article about the best ways to stay connected when traveling to Pakistan are affiliate links.
 If you buy any of the products after using an affiliate link in this article I earn a small commission.
 This is at absolutely no extra cost to you!